postasze/ChessGame/README.md

 # ChessGame
- Chess game 2D 1v1 players made with Java and Scala languages using minimax algorithm with alfabeta pruning
+ Chess game 2D 1v1 players made with Java language and Scala functional language using Artificial intelligence implemented as minimax algorithm with alfabeta pruning.